Brad Watts Brad Watts

 Government Support Helps Enable Advancement in Quantum Computing

 These investments should position the American quantum computing ecosystem for growth.
-Unfortunately, under the Biden Administration’s march-in proposals, the federal government wants to seize patents derived from federally funded research.
+Under the administration’s march-in proposals, the federal government wants to seize patents derived from federally funded research.
 This move would undermine the very protections that have fueled decades of innovation.

 About the authors